The UK has left the EU.

 - New rules including visa regulations if providing services or operating in the EU around branches/subsidiaries, planning a merger with an EU company, have employees who travel to EU/EEA countries or Switzerland for business or providing services in a regulated profession.

-- There will be changes on how send and receive personal data from international partners, including in the EEA.
+- The changes on how to send and receive personal data from international partners, including in the EEA.

 - Bedford Borough companies will still be able to employ EU citizens as they currently do and are required to conduct the same right to work, checks.